FPtje/GLuaFixer/installation-instructions/OSX.md

 ## glualint on M1 devices

 Builds of `glualint` are only provided for the x86_64 version of OSX.
-If you have a device with an Apple Silicone (M1/M2/M3/etc.) chip, this compiled version of `glualint` requires you install Rosetta first.
+If you have a device with an Apple Silicon (M1/M2/M3/etc.) chip, this compiled version of `glualint` requires you install Rosetta first.
 Follow the instructions to install Rosetta here: https://support.apple.com/en-us/102527.